-4: Advanced Proficient (Exemplary Practice) - Consistently demonstrates all the skills and behaviors and/or evidence required for each competency outlined in Advanced Proficient for a specific indicator on the CCI.

-The teacher candidate shows exemplary practice in: 1) integrating content knowledge with application; 2) lesson planning and implementation of daily instruction; 3) organizational and classroom management skills; 4) using assessment to inform instruction; and 5) adapting instruction to meet the needs of all children.
-Recommended point value: 4.0 - 3.5
+- 2: Novice (Limited Competence) Demonstrates some of the skills and behaviors and/or evidence required for the competencies outlined in Advanced Proficient for a specific indicator on the CCI.
+The teacher candidate continues to need assistance in: 1) integrating content knowledge with application; 2) lesson planning and implementation of daily instruction; 3) organizational and classroom management skills; 4) using assessment to inform instruction; and 5) adapting instruction to meet the needs of all children.
+Recommended point value: 2.74 1.5 - 1: Emergent (Exhibits Difficulty) Demonstrates few of the skills and behaviors required for competencies outlined in Advanced Proficient for a specific indicator on the CCI.
+The teacher candidate exhibits difficulty in: 1) integrating content knowledge with application; 2) lesson planning and implementation of daily instruction; 3) organizational and classroom management skills; 4) using assessment to inform instruction; and 5) adapting instruction to meet the needs of all children.
+Recommended point value: 1.4 0

-Not Observed -This is only to be used on the midterm CCI.
+Not Observed - This is only to be used on the midterm CCI.
 If you did not observe a specific indicator in the classroom, please obtain additional evidence from the clinical intern demonstrating competency in that area.
 If you have a question or reservation about an indicator, please insert a comment explaining your concerns.